Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Introduction

+The second component of the system is a cross-domain image matching framework for recognizing grasped objects by matching them to product images using a two-stream convolutional network (ConvNet) architecture.
+This framework adapts to novel objects without additional re-training.
+Both components work hand-in-hand to achieve robust picking performance of novel objects in heavy clutter.

-We provide exhaustive experiments and ablation studies to evaluate both components.
+We provide exhaustive experiments, ablation, and comparison to evaluate both components.
 We demonstrate that our affordance-based algorithm for grasp planning achieves high success rates for a wide variety of objects in clutter, and the recognition algorithm achieves high accuracy for known and novel grasped objects.
-These algorithms were developed as part of the MIT-Princeton Team system that took 1st place in the stowing task of the Amazon Robotics Challenge (ARC), being the only system to have successfully stowed all known and novel objects from an unstructured tote into a storage system within the allotted time frame. \figref{fig:teaser} shows our robot in action during the competition.
+These algorithms were developed as part of the MIT-Princeton Team system that took 1st place in the stowing task of the Amazon Robotics Challenge (ARC), being the only system to have successfully stowed all known and novel objects from an unstructured tote into a storage system within the allotted time frame.
+Figure~\ref{fig:teaser} shows our robot in action during the competition.

-In summary, our main contributions are: \begin{itemize} \item{An object-agnostic grasping framework using four primitive grasping actions for fast and robust picking, utilizing fully convolutional networks for inferring the pixel-wise affordances of each primitive (Section \ref{sec:manipulation}).} \item{A perception framework for recognizing both known and novel objects using only product images without extra data collection or re-training (Section \ref{sec:recognition}).} \item{A system combining these two frameworks for picking novel objects in heavy clutter.} \end{itemize} All code, datasets, and pre-trained models are available online at \href{http://arc.cs.princeton.edu/}{http://arc.cs.princeton.edu} \cite{projectwebpage}.
+In summary, our main contributions are: \begin{itemize} \item{An affordance-based object-agnostic perception framework to plan grasps using four primitive grasping actions for fast and robust picking.
+This utilizes fully convolutional networks for inferring dense pixel-wise affordances of each primitive (Section \ref{sec:manipulation}).} \item{A perception framework for recognizing both known and novel objects using only product images without extra data collection or re-training.
+This utilizes a two stream convolutional network to match images or picked objects to product images (Section \ref{sec:recognition}).} \item{A system combining these two frameworks for picking novel objects in heavy clutter.} \end{itemize} All code, datasets, and pre-trained models are available online at \href{http://arc.cs.princeton.edu/}{http://arc.cs.princeton.edu}.
 We also provide a video summarizing our approach at \href{https://youtu.be/6fG7zwGfIkI}{https://youtu.be/6fG7zwGfIkI}.